Branhamism: Serpent seed, predestination, and race

-Branham's followers consider the serpent seed doctrine one of his greatest revelations, and his most original; despite its racial nature, most are unaware of the origins of the teaching within the white supremacy movement.
+Branham's followers consider the serpent seed doctrine one of his greatest revelations, and they also consider it his most original revelation; despite its racist nature, most of them are unaware of the origins of the teaching within the white supremacy movement.
 When confronted with the accusations of racism, some of his followers have denied the teaching of serpent seed has any connection to white supremacy or racism, and have pointed out that non-white followers of Branham accept the doctrine and its implications.
 Some African followers of Branham's teachings have embraced the racial components and openly call for the "submission of the black man to the white man".
 Hassan wrote that Branham's followers use "deceptive tactics to recruit and indoctrinate unsuspecting people," and that "recruiters do not tell new members" about the historic "deep ties to white supremacy groups."
 Leaders in Branham's movement have taken actions to prevent followers from discovering the true origin of the serpent seed teaching.

 Branham reportedly referred to Paul the Apostle as "a short, stooped over, hook nose, high-tempered Jew".